carstene1ns/easyrpg-liblcf/README.md

 https://wiki.easyrpg.org/development/compiling/liblcf/cmake

-CMake is the only supported way to build liblcf for Windows.
-All dependencies must be installed with [vcpkg].
+On Windows all dependencies must be installed with [vcpkg].

 ## Tools